 Some of the most exciting and memorable days for students are when the whole school comes together.
 Sports days, talent shows and special assemblies are when lasting memories are made.
-So, what happens when schools are physically closed for six months, like they have been in Hong Kong?
+So, what happens when schools are physically closed for long periods, like they have been in Hong Kong?
 At Hong Kong Academy (HKA), these communal events have found a new (interim) home on the internet.
 It seems crazy to think a sports day could possibly be held online, let alone be a success, but this creative school has done it!

 HKA is a school that prides itself on a sense of community.
 And these communal experiences have been instrumental in the students’ sense of identity; so, really, it wasn’t ever an option to drop them.
 In response, the school has created a virtual events website, which it uses to brief the community and livestream the events.